ameliasutton/Voucher-Export/README.md

 ## Notes

-* The Program's log is saved to voucher_export_log.log this log only shows information for the most recent running of the program.
 * JSON Files are saved to 'jsonBatchVouchers/[Batch Group Name]'
 * XML Files are saved to 'xmlBatchVouchers/[Batch Group Name]'
 * Voucher Identifier files are saved to 'voucherIdentifiers/[Batch Group Name]'